Housing Policies & Procedures

 - Report suspicious persons or activities to the University Police at ext.
 2873.
 If you suspect you are being followed or if you fear a suspicious person, move to a brightly lit area or toward other people.
 There are a number of “blue light” emergency phone locations throughout campus.
 Activate one of these and you will be connected with the University Police immediately.

 - If you are a victim of a crime, immediately report the incident to the University Police at ext.
-2873 and to your RA/ACA/RLC.
+2873 and to your RA/ACA/Community Director.
 Your immediate report may be instrumental in apprehending the individual and/or recovering your loss.

 - Residence hall/university apartment students should never leave their rooms/apartments without locking their doors.